bencehavran/shelly-mqtt-homeassistant/README.md

   let em = Shelly.getComponentStatus("em", 0);
          MQTT.publish(SHELLY_ID + "/status/em:0",JSON.stringify(em),0,false);
  }
-Timer.set(3000, true, timerHandler, null);
+Timer.set(1000, true, timerHandler, null);
 ```
 ![image](https://github.com/user-attachments/assets/6be20601-1476-4a19-bf0f-217b6e7a9e5b)

-A working MQTT connection between the Shelly device and Home Assistant is required, and there are plenty of guides available for this, it's not complicated.
-Once that’s set up, use MQTT Explorer to find your Shelly device's ID and the exact topic.
+This script retrieves the Shelly device’s MQTT configuration and publishes the power data every seconds (you can change the interval if needed).
+Once set up, the data will be sent to Home Assistant via MQTT.

 ![image](https://github.com/user-attachments/assets/47a1ede6-2cd2-4fa8-a2e7-1be5fd4dbc50)

-After replacing the values in the script with your own and adding it to Home Assistant configuration.yaml, it should look like this:
+**Setting Up MQTT Integration in Home Assistant**
+After the script is running on your Shelly device, you’ll need to configure Home Assistant to receive and process the data.
+Here’s how to set up an MQTT sensor in your configuration.yaml file:
 ```
 mqtt:
   sensor: